headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 2. Content Modules must be a **Content Package**
 3. Java Modules must be a **OSGi Bundle**
 4. Content Modules must provide a **Filter** (filter.xml) and a **jcr_root** folder
-5. OSGi Bundles must be built outside the Plugin before they can be deployed.
+5. OSGi Bundles must be built with Maven (within or outside of the Plugin) before they can be deployed.
 6. Parent Folders outside the filter.xml filters must either have a content configuration file (.content.xml) or must already exist on the server.

 #### Installation